Luis-Antonio-Mendez-Rodriguez/Tonin-GUI/README.md

 # Toniná-GUI
-A music downloader desktop app made in java.
+A music downloader desktop app made in java, using as it main download engine yt-dlp.
-The name comes from a archeological site in Mexico, a site which am very proud.
+It can edit the metadata of the song you download to your personal liking, such as name of the artist, song name, album name, album cover, etc.